bluemelodia/ArtInsights/README.md

 3) On successful registration, the client app shows a success notification to the user.
 Otherwise, the app shows a failure notification (ex. the e-mail address is not available).

 User Login:
-1) When the user submits the login form with a valid username and password (same validation rules as
+1) When the user submits the login form with a valid username and password (same validation rules as user registration), the client app calls the server's /login endpoint.
+2) If the user provided a valid username nad password, the server makes a call to the Firebase Authentication service to sign in the user with the provided e-mail and password.
+3) On successful login, the server asks Firebase for the user ID token, which is then used to exchange for a session cookie.
+4) The server passes the user ID token to the Firebase Authentication service.
+On successful verification, the server checks that the user was recently signed in before asking the Firebase Authentication service to create a session cookie.
+5) The server saves the returned session cookie (used as the auth token) in the Firebase Cloud Firestore, then sends a success message back to the client with the token as the payload.
+6) The client app saves the auth token in the browser's session storage.
+These values are salved locally and are persisted until the window or tab is closed or when the user clicks on the logout button.

 ## Development server